 17 June 2022.
 Fred decided to take a rest day in Middleton, so I left walking solo at 0740.
 Much of the route followed the River Tees, initially through farmed meadows before reaching moorland.
-I passed three impressive waterfalls, Low Force, High Force and Cauldron Snout.
-I learnt that “force” comes from the Nordic word “foss” for waterfall.
+Passing three impressive waterfalls, Low Force, High Force and Cauldron Snout, I learnt that “force” comes from the Nordic word “foss” for waterfall.

 Arrived Dufton 1715 after 33km.
-Fortunately I had booked in at the Dufton YHA, so their washing and drying room facilities were just what was needed.
-At reception I met Paul who was now a YHA covert having stayed the previous night at Langdon Beck hostel.
-Another pub dinner with Paul at the Stag Inn opposite the hostel.
-Patrick and a couple of other walkers were also in; they had camped at the Grandie Caravan Park.
+Fortunately I had managed to book in at the Dufton YHA, so their washing and drying room facilities were just what was needed.
+At reception I met Paul who was now a YHA convert having stayed the previous night at Langdon Beck hostel.
+With a shorter day he missed the afternoon rain and benefited with the High Cup views.
+Another pub dinner with Paul at the Stag Inn opposite the hostel across the Green.
+Patrick and a couple of other walkers were also dining; they had camped at the Grandie Caravan Park.

 I remember that stage so well.
 Such a shame you missed High Cup Nick ot is spectacular.
 We also stayed in Dufton YHA nowhere else much around there.
 Enjoy today hope rain has passed through.